 - 9.2.
 The application relates to the provision of an electrical kiosk and EV Charging points.
 The application documentation provides the background to this proposal describing that the Government has accelerated the transition to electric vehicles to 2030 and by 2025, it is estimated that there will be 25,000 battery electric vehicles driven on the roads of Oxfordshire.
 As part of Cherwell District Council's Climate Emergency declaration, it has prepared a Climate Action Framework which, amongst other measures shows support for electric and active travel as the new normal as a measure to contribute towards the District achieving net zero emissions by 2050. - 9.3.
 Park and Charge Oxfordshire is a partnership project between Oxfordshire County Council, SSE, Zeta, Urban Integrated and the University of Oxford who are leading the way to help local District Council's across Oxfordshire provide electric charging hubs to accommodate this growth.
 The project is funded by Innovate UK and is proposed to provide hubs to meet demand as take up grows.
 The location of the initial car parks for the hubs have been chosen so that the charging points are close to residential areas with little off-street parking.
 The charging points are bookable overnight so they can be used by local residents who might otherwise have difficulties charging their electric vehicle and which are available to visitors otherwise. - 9.4.
-This particular site is within Banbury Town Centre and on the policy maps for Policies Banbury 1 and 7 is shown as being within the Town Centre Commercial Area and an area for potential strategic mixed use.
-It is part of an existing car park and the plan is to set aside 10 parking spaces for EV use, with a kiosk to link to the charging points.
+This particular site is due to become a public car park once planning permission is granted to change its use.
+That permission was recommended to include a condition to secure details of EV charging infrastructure but this application has been submitted separately and plans to set aside 10 parking spaces for EV use, with a kiosk to link to the charging points.
+On the basis that the car park does not yet benefit from permission to be used as a public car park, a condition is recommended to restrict the use of the EV charging infrastructure until such time that permission for its use as a public car park is implemented and available for public use.

 9.5.
-The principle of providing EV charging points in existing car parks is considered to be acceptable as it would facilitate infrastructure to support visitors and residents move to a more sustainable form of transport and this would contribute to mitigating the impacts of climate change, reducing air pollution and to help the Council achieve its targets for a net zero carbon District by 2050.
+The principle of providing EV charging points in public car parks is considered to be acceptable as it would facilitate infrastructure to support visitors and residents move to a more sustainable form of transport and this would contribute to mitigating the impacts of climate change, reducing air pollution and to help the Council achieve its targets for a net zero carbon District by 2050.
 The proposal would therefore comply with Policies SLE4 and ESD1 of the Cherwell Local Plan Part 1 2011-2031.

-Design and Impact upon the character of the area including conservation area setting
+Design and Impact upon the character of the area

 - 9.6.
 Policy ESD15 sets out the expectation that development should complement and enhance the character of its context and meet high design standards. - 9.7.
-The kiosk is to be positioned adjacent to existing car parking spaces which would be upgraded and advertised appropriately as being for EV use.
-The position of the EV Charging points would be accessible centrally to the 10 spaces.
-The proposal would result in the loss of a small area of landscaping and would be visible within the car park and surrounding area but this would be within the context of an existing town centre car park and surrounding urban area.
+The kiosk is to be positioned adjacent to the planned location of 10 car parking spaces which would then need to be advertised appropriately as being for EV use.
+The position of the EV charging points would be accessible centrally to the 10 spaces.
+This particular car parking area is not widely visible other than from within it and the kiosk and charging points would be viewed within the context of an existing urban environment.
 The infrastructure items proposed are modest in size and would therefore not appear prominent or out of keeping with its context. - 9.8.
-The site is opposite to the edge of the Oxford Canal Conservation area, however given the context for the development and the predominant character of the conservation area (i.e. in relation to the Canal), the proposal would conserve the character of the Conservation area. - 9.9.
 On this basis, Officers consider that the proposal would be acceptable in design terms and would therefore comply with Policy ESD15 of the Cherwell Local Plan Part 1 2011-2031.